versett/stylelint-config-versett/README.md

 ### References

-There are multiple styline plugins we have used as reference which are listed below.
+There are multiple stylelint plugins we have used as reference which are listed below.

 * [stylelint-config-recommended](https://github.com/stylelint/stylelint-config-recommended)
 * [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard)